-- 1. No opportunity exists for making up missed labs (lab evaluation and performance points cannot be made up).
-Please inform the instructor as soon as possible by phone or email if you anticipate an absence from a lab so that changes to the lab or group assignments can be made to facilitate a smoother transition for the rest of the lab group.
-Please note that the opportunity to earn extra credit points by completing in-class quizzes will help to offset a missed lab in the case of unforeseen circumstance. - 2.
+- 1. Students have the opportunity to drop the lowest lab grade at the end of the semester.
+There are 11 labs in total.
+This means that in the event of illness or an unforeseen emergency, students can miss one lab without any point penalty.
+No opportunity exists for making up missed labs (lab principles, evaluations and performance points cannot be made up).
+Please inform the instructor as soon as possible by phone or email if you anticipate an absence from a lab so that changes to the lab or group assignments can be made to facilitate a smoother transition for the rest of the group. - 2.
 Each lab unit will be assessed on preparedness, economy, teamwork, professionalism, personal hygiene, and sanitation.
 Please refer to the outline below and review each section carefully. - 3.
 As a lab group, you will be responsible for preparing one lab report.
 Lab reports will be due at the beginning of lab on the following week.
-Late lab reports will have points deducted. - 4.
+Late lab reports will have 10% deducted for each day it is late. - 4.
 Individual product evaluations will also be submitted along with the group lab report one week following each lab.
-The criteria used in grading product evaluations are based on proper use of terminology and correct spelling (i.e., points deducted for use of slangs, incorrect short-forms, and misspelled words).
+The criteria used in grading product evaluations are based on proper use of terminology and correct spelling (i.e., points deducted for use of slangs, incorrect short-forms, and misspelled words; typically 1⁄2 point deduction if a product evaluation is omitted or if 3 different errors are noted).
 Please refer to the sensory evaluation of products postings on D2L prior to each lab for the terms commonly used to describe the various food categories. - 5.
-If you've missed a lab, you will be expected to submit an individual lab report.
-This must be submitted at the beginning of lab on the following week or it will not be accepted. - 6.
-Please note that lab principles will always be included on the exams. - 7.
-If the lab cleaning is missed on the last lab, there will be a 25 point deduction.
+Please note that lab principles will always be included on the exams.
+If you miss a lab, it is your responsibility to learn and understand the lab principles on your own. - 6.
+The instructor must be notified prior to the scheduled lab cleaning if a student will be absent.
+The instructor may offer other arrangements for the student to make up the missed lab cleaning if the absence is due to a legitimate excuse or other extenuating circumstances.
+If the lab cleaning is missed without prior notification, there will be a 25 point deduction.